Detention Specialist

 Overview

-Maintaining accurate and complete records; monitor terms and conditions of probation; and guide and secure community resources for all inmates and defendants who are under the responsibility of the Sheriff’s Office.
+Maintain accurate and complete records and guide and secure community resources for all inmates and defendants who are under the responsibility of the Sheriff’s Office.

 Duties & Responsibilities